codeday/engage-a-tron/README.md

 # Engage-A-Tron
-A bot to track engagement of students on the SRND discord server
+A bot to track engagement of students on the CodeDay discord server

 ### A few notes